Hare Krishna Golden Temple

-Hare Krishna Golden Temple (Telugu: హరే కృష్ణ గోల్డెన్ టెంపుల్) is located at Banjara Hills, Hyderabad, India.
+Hare Krishna Golden Temple is located at Banjara Hills, Hyderabad, India.
 It is the first Golden Temple to be constructed in Telangana.
 It was inaugurated in 2018 by Vice President of India Sri Venkaiah Naidu.

 Hare Krishna Hill

 Hare Krishna Hill is the hillock on which this temple is situated.
 HKM Hyderabad is a charitable society with the objective of propagating Krishna consciousness all over the world.

 Features of the temple

-About 700 years ago the Lord manifested himself as Swayambhu Sri Lakshmi Narasimha Swamy at Road No. 12 Banjara Hills.
+According to tradition, about 7000 years ago Lord Swayambhu Sri Lakshmi Narasimha Swamy and Lord Shiva manifested themselves at what is now called Road No. 12 Banjara Hills.

-Along with Lord Swayambhu Sri Lakshmi Narasimha Swamy, Lord Shiva also self manifested himself as Swayambhu Sri Panchajanyeshwara Swamy at the same place.

-The Hare Krishna Golden Temple is the 1st Golden Temple in Telangana and this transcendental temple of the Lord has a 50 foot Golden Dhwaja Stambh, 4600 square foot Maha Mandapam and five golden stairs Rajagopuram.
+The Hare Krishna Golden Temple is the 1st Golden Temple in Telangana and has a 50 foot Golden Dhwaja Stambh (flagstaff), 4600 square foot Maha Mandapam and five golden stairs Rajagopuram.

-The uniqueness of Lord's manifestation at this place is that the Lord and his eternal consort Sri Lakshmi Devi are in a self-manifest standing posture where Lord Narasimhadev appears in a blissful divine state and Mother Lakshmi Devi is mercifully showing her Abhaya Hastha and blessing all the devotees.
+Within the temple are the murtis (sacred images) of Lord Narasamhadev and his consort, Lakshmi.

 The Temple has Harinam Japa Mantapa located right after the Dhvaja Stambha.
-It provides a unique way to remember and glorify Lord Krishna by chanting His holy names while proceeding for His darshan.
 Visitors to the temple can choose to either go through the Harinam Mantapa or directly proceed for darshan of Lord Shri Lakshmi Narasimha.
 The Japa Mantapa has 108 steps and on every step the devotees stand and chant the Hare Krishna maha-mantra.

-There is a rare Saligrama (Shaligrama or Salagrama) shila kept in the Garbhalayam of the presiding deity Swayambhu Sri Lakshmi Narasimha Swamy.
-This Saligrama Shila was found in Gandaki River (Near Muktinath Temple, Nepal) and miraculously arrived at this Kshetram by the inconceivable potency of the Lord.
+There is a rare Shaligram shila kept in the Garbhalayam of the presiding deity Swayambhu Sri Lakshmi Narasimha Swamy.
+This Saligrama Shila was found in Gandaki River (Near Muktinath Temple, Nepal).